swissmanu/mse-paper-rxjs-debugger/content/paper.md

 ## Moderated Remote Usability Test

-After the initial validation using the cognitive walkthrough, we were ready to test the refined prototype with real users.
+After the initial validation using the cognitive walkthrough, we completed the development of the refined prototype, ready to test with real users.

 ### Study Design

 "Think aloud" tests for high functionality systems benefit from at least five test subjects or more [@Nielsen_Participants_1994].
-The feature spectrum of the RP debugger prototype was small, hence the probability of finding major usability issues with an even smaller subject population is sufficient high enough.
-We decided to work with three individual subjects for our study.
+The feature spectrum of the RP debugger prototype is small; hence the probability of finding major usability issues with a smaller subject population is high.
+Therefore, we decided to work with three individual subjects for our study.

 Participants, recruited via Twitter, were required to have worked with RxJS during the past year and use vscode as their primary IDE.
 We sent out a PDF containing a short briefing and a prototype description a week before the actual test session.
 The briefing contained information about software requirements (Zoom, Node.js, npm/Yarn, and vscode) and details on what the subjects might encounter during their test session.
 Here, we emphasized the importance of "think aloud" [@Boren_Ramey_2000; @Norgaard_Hornbaek_2006], the practice of continuously verbalizing thoughts without reasoning about them.